-There is a clearance process under which an entity can apply to the Commerce Commission to test whether the collaborative activity exception applies.

-There is also the ability to seek authorisation, on public benefit grounds, of arrangements that might otherwise be unlawful (including by reference to the misuse of market power provision).
+It also provides for a clearance process under which an entity can apply to the Commerce Commission to test whether the collaborative activity exemption applies.
+There is also the ability to seek authorisation, on public benefit grounds, of arrangements that might otherwise be unlawful.

-The Commission has the power to conduct market studies in the public interest, on its own initiative or when required by the Minister - for example, where there is reason to suspect market failure.
+The Commerce Commission has the power to conduct market studies in the public interest - for example, where there is reason to suspect market failure.